Galați: Galați in popular culture

+Explosion

-ExplosionExplosion (1973) is a communist film made entirely in Galați.
+Explosion (1973) is a communist film made entirely in Galați.
 It is based on a true incident involving a Panamanian vessel, loaded with ammonium nitrate, which threatened to explode and destroy Galați and Brăila.

 Dracula

 In Bram Stoker's novel Dracula, Galați ("Galatz") is the port at which Count Dracula disembarked from the Czarina Catherine on his way back to Transylvania.

 Meta Tempesta

 This is a film about tunnels built in the ruins of Tirighina being used to protect Germans in World War II.
 It was based on a play called The road to Constanta.

 Danube Waves

 This is a film made in Bucharest, in the "Film Production Center", Buftea.
 It was directed by Liviu Ciulei, from a screenplay by Dumitru Munteanu Caraba and Francis.
 It stars Irina Petrescu, who makes her debut as the wife of a barge driver.
 Lazarus Vrabie plays an undercover officer.
 Ciulei is the barge driver.
 Lucian Pintilie played the part of a German soldier.